Building and fire safety for council tenants and leaseholders

 The London Fire Brigade recommend you test your smoke alarms once a month by holding the button on the alarm for up to 5 seconds.

-If your alarm is not working, please contact us.
+If your alarm is not working or you do not have one, contact us.

 Vulnerabilities